Apereo-Learning-Analytics-Initiative/OpenLRS/README.md

 * spring.data.elasticsearch.cluster-name= # The cluster name (defaults to elasticsearch)
 * spring.data.elasticsearch.cluster-nodes= # The address(es) of the server node (comma-separated; if not specified starts a client node)
 * spring.data.elasticsearch.repositories.enabled=true # if spring data repository support is enabled

+### Awselasticsearch Configuration Options
+Currently AWS does not support the default transport protocol.
+OpenLRS is using the JEST to access Elasticsearch REST API.
+This means that spring data configurations above are not valid.
+Please see the JEST documentation at https://github.com/searchbox-io/Jest/tree/master/jest for further configuration options.

+* aws.es.connectionUrl:  # AWS elastic search active domain endpoint

 License
 -------